StefanSchroeder/Golang-Regex-Tutorial/01-chapter2.markdown

 		fmt.Printf("<%v>", res)
 		// Will print: <'abc','def','ghi'>

-To identify the shortest possible match (=non-greedy) you add the special chracter '?' to your regular expression.
+To identify the shortest possible match (=non-greedy) you add the special character '?' to your regular expression.

 		r, err := regexp.Compile(`'.*?'`)
 		res := r.FindString(" 'abc','def','ghi' ")